Bed Bug Treatment and Extermination

 Fill out the simple form and a member of our team will be in contact with you shortly!

-Bed bugs are one of the most prevalent species of insect in the U.S. Based on the latest Bugs Without Borders Survey, conducted by the National Pest Management Association and the University of Kentucky, 99.6% of pest control professionals stated that they had come across a bed bug infestation in the last year.
+Bed bugs are one of the most prevalent species of insect in the U.S. Based on this Bugs Without Borders Survey, conducted by the National Pest Management Association and the University of Kentucky, 99.6% of pest control professionals stated that they had come across a bed bug infestation in the last year.

 This is why bed bug pest control is so vital.
 It is often difficult to determine whether you actually have an infestation but some of the warning signs are: